ElevatedSensors/sensor-configs/static/bed-presence-mk1/getting-started.md

 2. Select a bed slat in the torso region, where most of your weight will be applied to the bed (think about where you sit or lay in bed).
 If possible, select a bed slat that does not rock side to side.

 3. Orient the sensor with the circuit board/text facing up, and the thicker part of the device hanging over the edge of the bed slat.
+If the selected slat can move, you may need to screw it in place.

     <img src="/assets/images/bp-install-2.jpg" class="rounded m-2" width="400"/>

 4. Firmly attach the device using the provided screw.
 Pre-drill if necessary.
+For metal slats, use the included double-sided mounting square (it may be easier to insert the sensor strips before applying the adhesive square).

     <img src="/assets/images/bp-install-3.jpg" class="rounded m-2" width="400"/>
     <img src="/assets/images/bp-install-4.jpg" class="rounded m-2" width="400"/>